by Baloney Bill

 little girls playing at a make-believe tea party, and

-There will be music provided by a kindly old accordion player,
+and sixties.
+Music will be provided by a kindly old

-they knew all along there would be polka party.
+are dressed as if they knew all along there would

 The dancing bear in his silly hat will perform clumsy

-pirouettes, not knowing how to polka at all.
-The hot
+pirouettes, not knowing how to polka at all, while

-to notice.
 The little girls will sip their pretend tea.
-The
+The dancers

 devil-may-care poses and light cigarettes from packs

-bum a smoke.
+a cigarette.
 Music will play, the dancers will dance,

-and the little girls' teapot will never empty in my next poem.
+girls' tiny teapot will never empty in my next poem.